What I help with

 -

 Talking about feelings does not have to start with a big speech.
-This guide offers realistic first steps.
+This guide offers simple ways in.

 -

-Counselling can give men a practical, respectful space to talk, think and feel more understood.
+Counselling can give men a practical, respectful place to talk, think and feel more understood.

 Ready to talk to someone?